 - Provided guidance and recommendations on securing financing for the business

-KS: Tina, thanks for taking the time to chat with me.
-To start, tell us a bit about how you got started in the dental industry.
+Tell us a bit about how you got started in the dental industry.

 Tina: My husband and I have been running this practice for over 20 years.
 My husband is the dentist, and I handle the books – we’ve always divided and conquered in that way.
 For as long as I’ve known him, he’s always wanted to be a dentist.
 He just loves it.

-KS: Any tips for other husband and wife teams?
+Any tips for other husband and wife teams?
 How do you decide who handles what aspects of the business?

 Tina: I’d say the most important thing to do is to agree on a philosophy to run the business around.
 You need to be a team and stand together towards a shared vision.
 Communication is super important.